-I'm a techie to the bone.
-I believe in the emerging technocracy.
-I enjoy seeing intelligent and skilled people lead the world forward and earn their right to do so.
+I'm a techie to the core.
+Skillset and mentality.
+I believe in the emerging "technocracy" -> I enjoy seeing intelligent and skilled people lead the world forward and earn their right to do so.

 In numbers its pretty simple: I've been tech-lead/tech-founder of 7 successful tech startups, 2 that exited big ($3bn, $6bn) and a third that might soon.
 But my favorite achievements were what I did with that money.
 Spent 90% of it building NGO's and NPO's in the world's most devastated and exploited regions.

 Now I'm building a company that I think will really do something meaningful.
 Putting both of my careers in academics and technology together, to solve education technology.
 Have also built the first private technology incubator in southeast asia.